jyi/SMD/README.md

 ### Code metrics ###

+JRE >= 1.8 is required to run SMD.

+You can download binary distribution from [https://github.com/jyi/SMD/releases](https://github.com/jyi/SMD/releases),
+In order to build from sources you need [gradle build tool](https://gradle.org/).
+Type `gradle fatJar` in a command line.

 ### Process metrics ###

 SMD uses Python with version greater or equal 3.5 to launch Process metrics sub-module.